sourmash-bio/sourmash/doc/sourmash-internals.md

 ### Compatibility checking

-The point of the signatures and sketches is to enable certain kinds of rapid comparisons - Jaccard similarity and overlap analysis, specifically.
+The point of the signatures and sketches is to enable certain kinds of rapid comparisons - Jaccard similarity and number of overlapping k-mers, specifically.
 However, these comparisons can only be done between compatible sketches.